-requirement for UC/CSU.
+for UC/CSU.
 Students will receive an extra grade point bonus for grades A-C.

-AP Psychology covers the equivalent of a college freshman Psychology course and prepares students to take the Advanced Placement examination.
+Description: AP Psychology covers the equivalent of a college freshman Psychology course and prepares students to take the Advanced Placement examination.
 The students investigate and acquire knowledge in the basic foundations of scientific psychology.
 Through varied modalities, students compare and contrast the major schools of thought from a historical and sociological perspective.
 The students examine different methods of test, measures, and assessment with emphasis on bias related issues: cultural, ethnic, genre, contemporary controversies are explored.
 The students analyze ethical concerns: objectively and subjectively.
 Particular emphasis is placed on proper APA writing format as well as extensive reading, both primary source and supplemental literature, essay writing, intense group interaction, and individual presentations involving critical reasoning skills.
 The students explore possible career choice within the psychological community and evaluate current trends, which may affect future occupations.
-A mandatory parent meeting will be scheduled.

-AP U.S. Government and Politics
+AP U.S. Government and Politics Course #5295

-Graduation: Fulfills 5 American Government credits

-required for graduation and 5 elective
+Fulfills 5 American Government credits required for graduation and 5 elective credits.

-credits.

-College Prep: Pending - one year History ("a") or
+College Prep: Fulfills one semester History ("a")